From Wildfires To ICE Raids, L.A. Latines Keep Fighting Back

 “Our true community efforts are the most important in this.
 We really need each other right now to keep this movement going,” says Muñoz.
 Naturally, people are doing this — dancing in the street, hyping each other up and chanting like the ancestors are watching.

-Sotos admits, it can be difficult for organizers and community advocates to center their own emotions and well-being since their primary focus is fighting injustice.
+Sotos admits, it can be difficult for organisers and community advocates to centre their own emotions and well-being since their primary focus is fighting injustice.
 “But I will say that I have been sleeping and resting more because I’ve been very tired.
 Also, being in community spaces and connecting and checking in on my friends and my family has been very helpful,” he says.

 “We’re validating each other, sharing that we are there together and that we’re going to defend and protect the community.
 But we’re also going to be there to connect, uplift each other and hear each other out.”